cabbageduck/CGAN-SAE/README.md

 ## src

 All model implementations, including the proposed method and baseline models, are located in the `src` directory.
-The default dataset is the **rice dataset**; to switch to another dataset or use your own, please modify the data path accordingly in the script.
+The default dataset is the rice dataset; to switch to another dataset , please modify the data path accordingly in the script.

-The code can be executed in **PyCharm** after installing the required dependencies.
+The code can be executed in PyCharm after installing the required dependencies.
 Ensure that:

 - The correct Python interpreter (with all dependencies installed) is selected in PyCharm.
 - The dataset path in the code points to your local `.csv` files.